Friends & Neighbors,

-The Dardenne Prairie Board of Aldermen met in workshop and regular session on Wednesday, July 17.
-Here are the highlights:
+The Dardenne Prairie Board of Aldermen met in workshop and regular sessions on Wednesday 11/18 and in special session on 11/19.

-The next Board of Aldermen meeting is Wednesday, August 5, 2015, starting at 5:30 PM.
-Come see your City Government at work.
+The next meeting of the Board of Aldermen is scheduled for Wednesday December 2.
+Workshop begins at 5:30 and the regular business meeting begins at 7:00.
+Come see your City Government at Work!

 “Shine a Light on City Government”

 DAVID C. ZUCKER